• Skip to primary navigation

 You may want a pizza crisper or pizza stone.

 You'll need a bowl to mix the batter, of course.
-If you're looking for nice mixing bowls, I love this set of mixing bowls from Target.
-It is reasonably priced, and the bottoms of the bowls have rubber for non-slip mixing.
+If you're looking for nice mixing bowls, I love this set of mixing bowls.
+The bowls are easy to clean, and the bottoms of the bowls have rubber for non-slip mixing.

 🥡 Storage